≡ Menu

 * AB InBev’s fiscal year begins on Jan 1 and ends on Dec 31.

-AB InBev’s strong cash flow generation definitely helps pay the dividends.
+AB InBev’s strong cash flow generation greatly supports its ability to pay dividends.

-As seen in the chart above, AB InBev produces solid cash flow no matter what the situation, be it the COVID-19 pandemic or the high inflationary environment.
+As seen in the chart above, AB InBev consistently produces solid cash flow regardless of the situation, whether it’s the COVID-19 pandemic or a high inflationary environment.

 AB InBev’s Manageable Debt Levels